SkylineRoboticsAZ/PathfinderGUI/README.md

 # PathfinderGUI
-A GUI for the Pathfinder library written in Qt Widgets
+A GUI for the <a href=https://github.com/JacisNonsense/Pathfinder>Pathfinder library</a> written in Qt Widgets.